listenzcc/MotionAnalysis/release/README.md

 - The 2D features data will be saved as "TSNE Plot.csv";
 - The Plot will be saved as "TSNE Plot.html".

+# Parse Motion Events

+## Information

+- FileName: parse_motion.py
+- Author: Chuncheng Zhang
+- Date: 2021-04-27

+## Dependency

+The script is designed to be operated **AFTER** running the script of "parse_raw_data.py".
+It will use the data of the 9 motion events.

+- 1-SLW: Slow-speed Level Walking;
+- 2-MLW: Medium-speed Level Walking;
+- 3-FLW: Fast-speed Level Walking;
+- 4-RD: Ramp Descending;
+- 5-SD: Stair Descending;
+- 6-sit: Sitting Down;
+- 7-stand: Standing Up;
+- 8-RA: Ramp Ascending;
+- 9-SA: Stair Ascending.

+## Analysis

+The script will generate the trace and the animation of the motion events.

+The trace is the static plotting of the rod in moving;
+The animation is the animation of the rod in moving.

+## From Raw Data to Rod Moving

+The raw data signal is the 6 channels signal, they are the differential position in x-, y- and z-axis, and the differential angle in the three axis.
+In one sentence, the raw data is the 1st differential of the rigid body transformation.

+We developed the class of Trace, to translate the 1st differential signal into accumulated rod positions which is the true motion.

+The Trace contains the computation of the necessary matrix.
+The users need only to add the 6D raw signal one by one, it will automatically generate the moving trace of the rod.

+The trace will be stored in the DataFrame of pandas.
+The time points are two-rows pair (start and end points) in the DataFrame, the columns are ['x', 'y', 'z', 'color', 'step'].

+The trace and animation plotting are drawn based on the DataFrame.
+And the plots are automatically saved separated by motion events to the .html files.

+# Establish Dash App

+## Information

+- FileName: index.py
+- Author: Chuncheng Zhang
+- Date: 2021-04-27

+## Script Function

+The Index App for Visualize the Motion Trace.

+The script will establish the web server, the user can use it as the common web application.
+The web server is established using the dash app.

+The app is an interactive application, the user can choose the motion event to be visualized, the user can also watch the motion animation in one-by-one frame manner.